cjerry/cjerry.github.io/cs184/final/index.md

 Jerry created all the non-cloud portions of the scene, helped debug some of the imposter viewing angle issues, and prepared the proposal and checkpoint writeups.

 Harry researched and attempted to find a way to shade point clouds to simulate cloud particles.
 Also, he added some cool lensflare to the sun.

+Tammy successfully implemented dynamic generation of imposter clouds based on depth, attempted to implement dynamic regeneration based on translation angle, and made the milestone and final videos.